francescasaiu/Telerilevamento/Code/Exam/README.md

 sd24 = focal(so2.24[[1]], w=c(3,3), fun="sd")
 sd25 = focal(so2.25[[1]], w=c(3,3), fun="sd")
 ```

-From standard deviation should be easy to evaluate the variance index, sum of the square deviations divided by the number of deviations:
+This approach allows the determination of either the total standard deviation and those within the data from both years.
+From total standard deviation should be easy to evaluate the variance index, sum of the square deviations divided by the number of deviations or standard deviation to the second:

 ``` r
 var = sd^2